joshmyersdean/professional-website/content/home/publications.md

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"
+  abstract = "An abstract..."
+  authors = ["First author's name", "Second author's name"] date = "2013-07-01" image = ""
+  image_preview = ""
+  math = false
+  publication = "The publishing part of the citation goes here.
+You may use *Markdown* for italics etc." title = "A publication title, such as title of a paper" url_code = "" url_dataset = "" url_pdf = "pdf/my-paper-name.pdf" url_project = ""
+  url_slides = ""
+  url_video = ""

   # Filter posts by a taxonomy term.
   [content.filters]